 Universal joint life: Mechanical components of the gear joints shall be designed to operate for 10,000 hours at the maximum speeds and pressures specified.

 Function: Transmit the required thrust and torque while allowing the rotor to move in its eccentric path.
+DS

-Joint seal shall prevent any liquid from contaminating the gear
+chanint seal shall prevent any liquid from contaminating the gear

 Shield shall prevent any foreign objects from rupturing the seal.